Henry-Os/Texas-GeorgiaAg-NASA-Develop-/README.md

 **Team:** Lorryn Andrade (Project Lead), Nick Grener, Kelechi Igwe, Henry Osei

-**Code Contact:** Name, [Email] (add email address that can be accessed longterm after DEVELOP)
+**Code Contact:** Nick Grener, grener@gmail.com

 ## Introduction
-What motivated the creation of the code and how does the code address the problem?
-(1 paragraph, 3-5 sentences)
+The purpose of this collection of scripts is to build and then analyze a table holding data representing vegetative indices, weather variables, and cotton quality data.
+In terms of temporal resolution, the hypothesized drivers/predictor variables - enhanced vegetation index, root zone soil moisture, growing degree days, precipitation, maximum wind speed - are recorded at the monthly level, while the response variables describing cotton quality are recorded at the annual crop year level.
+Spatially, all variables are aggregated to the level of National Agricultural Statistical Service (NASS) Districts.

 ## Applications and Scope
-Where will the code be used, and to what extent?
+The scope of this analysis is the years 2015 through 2024 and eight NASS districts that represent areas of significant cotton production in the US- three in Georgia (GA-70, GA-80, and GA-90) and five in Texas (TX-12, TX-21, TX-22, TX-60, TX-70).
+The code can be amended in the appropriate places if the used wishes to apply a comparable analysis to other regions/years, but note that not every data source used here is guaranteed to house the needed data for all years.
+For example, the Soil Moisture Active Passive radiometer launched and went online in 2015, so SMAP data is not available prior to that date.

 ## Capabilities
-What can this code do, how has it improved the way work is performed and decisions are made?
+(What can this code do, how has it improved the way work is performed and decisions are made?)

 ## Interfaces
+This code was produced in R Studio (for the R code) and Jupyter notebooks (for the Python code).

 ### Languages
-What languages does it use, how do the users actually interface with the end product?
+R and Python

 ### Required Packages
 - R
     - `tidyverse`
     - `sf`